bmoussaud/tap-operator/README.md

     * copy PostgresSQL from tanzu registry to a local registry
 * Deploy _TAP Essential_ in the cluster (kapp-control, secret-gen-control) (thanks
   @alexandreroman [tanzu-cluster-essentials-bootstrap](https://github.com/alexandreroman/tanzu-cluster-essentials-bootstrap) )
-* Deploy tap-sync to trigger the TAP Gitops installation
+* Deploy an `App` to trigger the TAP Gitops installation and all the necessary configuration
+* Generate a `ConfigMap` (inject as value in the previous App) containing the version managed by the resource.

 ## Installation